-Draft report clarifications and corrective action requests by determination team Ref. to checklist question in table 2 Summary of project owner response Determination team conclusion CAR.1 The project is not yet approved by Ukraine or by the Netherlands.
-Crediting period beyond 2012 requires specific approval from host Party.
-A: participation requirements LoAs are provided with approved crediting period up to and including 2012.
-OK The PDD claims to use ACM0008 version 03 but does not apply the flaring tool (the only major difference from version 2) and instead argues that the high efficiency flare default should apply.
+Draft report clarifications and corrective action requests by determination team Ref. to checklist question in table 2 Summary of project owner response Determination team conclusion CAR.1 Approval document from Ukrainian government is required for the project as JI project.
+Approval from the Netherlands is also lacking.
+A: participation requirements Letter of approval Ukraine issued 22 February 2008.
+Letter of approval Netherlands issued 22 April 2008 ОК CAR2 The PDD claims to use ACM0008 version 03 but not apply the flaring tool (the only major difference from version 2) and instead argues that the high efficiency flare default should apply.
 This reasoning could result in the flaring CERs being non verifiable.
 The monitoring plan should be robust at validation and not reliant on the verifier to expose the gaps.
 Annex 3.
 Justification of flare efficiency assumptions.
+The EB were aware of such technologies when the flaring tool was introduced.
 While the arguments are sound the project owner risks compromising verfication D: monitoring methodology The combustion is designed to comply with German regulation of landfills with a combustion temperature between 850-1200 to be similar as for German regulations on landfills.
 With this system the deviation of the flaring tool is acceptable.
-OK CL1 Provide copy of letter of endorsement.
-A: participation requirements Copy of letter provided at site visit.
-OK CL2 Are the requirements of Ukrainian Department of Ecology and Nature fulfilled?
-A: participation requirements Informed at site visit that this process is ongoing.
-OK
+OK CL 1.
+Based on the PDD, the methane concentration is 25%-50%, and methane project is about 91.3m3/min currently.
+It is planed that coal A: project boundaries The assumption arises from the following materials: 1.
+Programa razvitija gornych rabot na 2007-2038 g.g., Projektnyj OK